newtonkhomdram/Python-Scripts/README.md

 2. Uses a recursive function to calculate the factorial
 3. Multiplies the number with the factorial of the previous number until it reaches 1
 4. Displays the factorial result

+# Task_6
+Mathematical Operations Using Math Module

+## Description

+This Python program performs different mathematical calculations using the built-in math module.
+It calculates the square root, logarithm, and sine of a number entered by the user.

+## Operations

+1. Takes a number as input from the user
+2. Calculates the square root using math.sqrt()
+3. Calculates the logarithm using math.log()
+4. Calculates the sine value using math.sin()
+5. Displays all the calculated results